 Patients may present with dyspnoea and exercise intolerance.

-- chondro-gladiolar : protrusion of the middle and lower sternum, and
+- chondro-gladiolar: protrusion of the middle and lower sternum

-- chondro-manubrial : protrusion of the manubrium and upper sternum.
-This is a less common variant, and is also known as the Currarino-Silverman syndrome.
+- chondro-manubrial: protrusion of the manubrium and upper sternum (less common); known as Currarino-Silverman syndrome

 Treatment and prognosis